 a logical value indicating whether or not missing values should

 be removed.
-Defaults to FALSE
+Defaults to FALSE.

 Numeric value.

-function calculates the mean absolute deviation from the mean
+The MeanAD function calculates the mean absolute deviation from the mean

 value (or from another supplied center point) of x, after having removed

-values (if requested): $$\frac{1}{n} \cdot \sum_{i=1}^{n}\left
+NA values (if requested): $$\frac{1}{n} \cdot \sum_{i=1}^{n}\left

 | x_{i}-c \right | \; \; \; \textup{where} \; c=mean(x) \; \textup{or} \;